MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-process.md

 With small changes, such as adding a table or measures, Power BI keeps the original data, and the refresh is optimized to refresh only what's needed.
 For breaking schema changes, or changes in the data source connection, a full refresh is required.

+### Requirements for deploying to a stage with an existing workspace

+As long as the deployed content resides on a [premium capacity](../admin/service-premium-what-is.md), a user that meets the following conditions, can deploy it to a stage with an existing workspace:

+* A [Pro user](../admin/service-admin-purchasing-power-bi-pro.md) who's a member of both workspaces in the source and target deployment stages.

+* An owner of all the datasets in the target workspace that are about to be deployed.

+For more information, review the [permissions](#permissions) section.

 ## Incremental refresh

 Deployment pipelines supports [incremental refresh](../admin/service-premium-incremental-refresh.md), a feature that allows large datasets faster and more reliable refreshes, with lower consumption.

 ### Activating incremental refresh and creating a pipeline

-To enable incremental refresh, turn it on in Power BI Desktop, and then upload your dataset to Power BI service.
+To enable incremental refresh, [turn it on in Power BI Desktop](../admin/service-premium-incremental-refresh.md#configure-incremental-refresh), and then upload your dataset to Power BI service.
 Once the dataset is in a Power BI service workspace, you can use that workspace to [create a deployment pipeline](deployment-pipelines-get-started.md#step-1---create-a-deployment-pipeline).
 Incremental refresh will run in the background, keeping your data up to date.
 When you deploy to the next stage, your data is not copied, so  the automatic refresh is kept.
 You can make changes to your Power BI content in each stage of the pipeline, without loosing data integrity.

 ### Creating a pipeline with a dataset that uses incremental refresh